 Iranian forces gained the upper hand on the battlefield with Iraq, the

-clandestinely to supply Saddam with satellite intelligence on Iran's
+began clandestinely to supply Saddam with satellite intelligence on

-and 1989, some seventy-three transactions took place that included
+seventy-three transactions took place that included bacterial cultures

-bacterial cultures to make weapons-grade anthrax, advanced computers,
+to make weapons-grade anthrax, advanced computers, and equipment to

 President Saddam Hussein greets Donald Rumsfeld, then special envoy of

 President Ronald Reagan, in Baghdad on December 20, 1983.

 Affair: U.S. holds secret talks with Iran and makes weapons shipments,

 allegedly in exchange for Iranian assistance in releasing U.S. hostages

 in Lebanon.
 With revelations that profits were illegally channeled to